Legal Framework for NGOs in Pakistan

 Legislation of NGOs in Pakistan

-The NGOs are registered under some of the following laws in the country.
+The NGOs are registered under several legislation in the nation.

 Legislation of NGOs in Pakistan